in-c0/Youtube-Search-Results-Extractor/README.md

 **WARNING** (if you're enabling autoscroll):

   Use this script responsibly.
-Youtube's (robots.txt)[https://www.youtube.com/robots.txt] generally allows access to search results and public video pages, at least as of writing this README (17/09/2024).
+Youtube's [crawler guideline](https://www.youtube.com/robots.txt) generally allows access to search results and public video pages, at least as of writing this README (17/09/2024).
 However, Automated scraping may violate Youtube's terms of service and may lead to blocking of your IP address or legal actions.
 If you require access to a large volume of video metadata, it's strongly recommended to use the official YouTube API.

 ## How to Use